-In our 10th Mixtape Phantom Limb is presenting composer, producer and multi-instrumentalist Bryan Senti who has prepared a selection with some of his favourites film tracks and scores.
+In our 10th Mixtape, Phantom Limb presents composer, producer and multi-instrumentalist Bryan Senti who has prepared a selection with some of his favourite film tracks and scores.
 Bryan shares that when he thinks about the film music that truly inspires him, there’s not all that much actually: I think the reason for this is that it’s relatively easy to make something that “works”, that doesn’t offend, that’s forgettable.
 In fact, a studio executive once told me, and I’m not exaggerating, that they wanted the music to be unnoticeable.

 So this list I put together is the exact opposite of that.
 Music that is entirely unforgettable and yet, despite its bold approach, works synergistically with the film to truly make it better than the sum of both its parts.
 It’s not only an artistic achievement but often a political one.